Flat Front Halloween Skirt

 Here’s the Scoop on the Panasonic Iron:

 I’ve always wanted a cordless iron, and when Panasonic emailed me to try out the Panasonic Cordless 360 Degree Freestyle Iron, I very happily said yes!
+(The giveaway is over, but it is a great little iron if you are in the market for a cordless iron.)

 I used the iron when making this skirt and really liked using it.